Cancer Research UK logo.

 Bones

-This is the most common place for neuroblastoma to spread to.
+This is a common place for neuroblastoma to spread to.
 Symptoms include pain (sometimes with swelling over the bone) and difficulty in walking.
 Occasionally it can affect the bones of the spine causing:

 • numbness